MobSF/docs/faq.md

 ### Solution

 Set environment variable `DISABLE_AUTHENTICATION=1` to disable Authentication and Authorization in MobSF.
 The REST APIs always requires the API Key.
-This cannot be disabled, however you can configure your own API key usine the environment variable `MOBSF_SECRET_KEY`.
+This cannot be disabled, however you can configure your own API key using the environment variable `MOBSF_SECRET_KEY`.

 ## Database related exceptions when running Static Analysis